Point of Sale

 When starting out, expect your expenses to exceed your income.
 You need the space, equipment, staff, food, and marketing to get off the ground.
 The trick is to start turning a profit (any money that’s left over after accounting for all expenses) as soon and as sustainably as possible.
 That means frequent and steady business – and controlled spending.

 It’s understandable for most restaurant finances to start out in the red.
-Here are some of the ways you can push past this state, become profitable, and – most importantly – stay that way.
+Here are some of the top cash flow management tips to help you push past this state, become profitable, and – most importantly – stay that way.

 Restaurant managers should have an easy line of sight to their restaurant finances.
-At the very least, you should know how much money you’re bringing in every month and how much you’re spending.
+At the very least, you should start with a cash flow statement so you know how much money you’re bringing in every month and how much you’re spending.
 Keep your eyes on your reports to ensure you know these numbers exactly.
+For instance, do you know how much you’re spending in credit card fees each month?

 Being aware of these figures will help you prevent a cash flow crisis before it starts.

-Once you understand your numbers, you can create a cash flow forecast by predicting sales (based on performance over the last month, quarter or year) and upcoming bills (both regular expenses – like rent, salary, or food – and expenditures that happen infrequently, – such as equipment maintenance or annual taxes).
+Once you understand your numbers, you can create a cash flow forecast by predicting sales (based on performance over the last month, quarter or year) and upcoming bills (both regular operating expenses – like rent, salary, or food – and capital expenditures that happen infrequently, – such as buying new equipment maintenance or annual taxes).

 While your first few profit & loss reports may uncover patterns you didn’t want to address, knowledge is power!
 Your profit and loss statement will tell you exactly how much to need to trim from your expenses and distributions to get back in the black.

-You can also look at ways to get more business during slow times to get to a profitable place.
+You can also look at ways to get more business (and cash) coming in during slow times to get to a profitable place.
 You can’t change what you don’t know!

 An annual budget is helpful, but a quarterly – or seasonal – budget is even better.
 Like any business, most restaurants are subject to seasonal fluctuations.
-You may be booked solid for reservations in December before the holidays but completely dead in January when the celebrations have subsided.
+You may be booked solid for reservations in December before the holiday break but completely dead in January when the celebrations have subsided.

 A quarterly budget will help you stay focused on your restaurant finances in shorter bursts.
 Maybe your first quarter of the year sees less business, so you don’t invest in new uniforms or an expensive piece of equipment during that time.
 If you forecast that the summer months are busier, that may be the time to make big purchases.
 This will help keep you keep a steady operating cash flow.